Syllabus: CEWA 568

 Guiding principles for this quarter

-• We will have labs and field trips on campus that cannot be done remotely.
+• Labs and field trips cannot be completed remotely.

-• Please reach out to your fellow students and make plans to watch out for each other.
+• Reach out to your fellow students to take notes for you.

 Office Hours